reykjavik-university/2014-T-514-VEFT/Week07/Caching.md

 ###Custom Server side cache example

 As mentioned in the begining you could also implement your own caching method.
-A very simple implementation using the defaul cache memory could be like this utility class
+A very simple implementation using the default cache memory could be like this utility class

 ```c#
 public class Utilities